kaplayjs/kaplay-site/guides/en/2_concepts/0_input.md

 # Input Bindings

-The input bindings is a feature that allows you to use the same event for mouse, keyboard and gamepad.
+Input bindings allows you to use the same event for mouse, keyboard and gamepad.
 Also you can set a generic name like `jump` and bind it to the keys or buttons you want.

-## Defining bindings
+## Creating input bindings

 You can define the bindings in the `buttons` object in `kaplay()`